Jeybird248/SpaceInvaders/README.md

 * Wall.java
   * Creates the Wall object that blocks bullets coming from either direction and changes the sprite image depending on how much health it has remaining.

+## Expanding on the Project
+While this project is open publically to be built upon, please create a new branch in order to change the contents of the original project.
+This can be done by clicking the button labeled "master" at the top of the main page and typing in a unique name for the branch.